chelsea-designs/bird-search-and-rescue/README.md

 * Whilst validating the HTML it reported an error that I had included a placeholder for a checkbox field which is not allowed.
 To fix this error I removed the placeholder from the list within the forms.py file for the relevant address form.
 Thinking that will sort the error out and its only a placeholder so doesn't affect anything else.
 It did fix the HTML validation error straight away, however, it created a bug within another part of the code where the fields were checked whether they were required or not.
 If a field was required it adds '*' to signify it to users, if it is not, it inserts the placeholder.
 However, now I had removed the placeholder, anytime the form was requested it would return a 500 error.
 Whilst I appreciated the ability to test the custom 500 error page worked correctly on the production site it was a bug that took me a little while to track down the route cause and fix.
 The fix was simple enough and achieved by including the default field of the model within the if statement and excluding it from the placeholder assignment.

-* Within the blog post page employee view, there is a category management section that can be activated.
-This section allows an employee to edit, delete and create categories for blog posts.
+* Within the News post page employee view, there is a category management section that can be activated.
+This section allows an employee to edit, delete and create categories for News posts.
 Forms are inserted via htmx into the html on demand to allow the employee to carry out the task required.
 As the forms are inserted via htmx, it was possible to insert multiple forms at the same time into the page and edit multiple categories at once, and have the add category form open as well.
 If the user did this, a HTML validation error would occur as the form is duplicated it contains duplicate ID's.
 To overcome the HTML validation error possibility, JavaScript was utilised to prevent the user from opening multiple forms at the same time, this was achieved by disabling the other buttons when a user clicks on one of the edit buttons or add buttons, until either the user cancels their action or has completed their task.

 * Order Status updates.
 Within the order management section of the site, employees have the ability to update the status of an order.
 To help with finding the correct order, multiple filters are available for them to search the orders within the database.
 One of these filters allows for searching the previous days orders.
 This works as designed during normal working hours, however when testing the functionality it was discovered that during the first hour of the day, so the time period between midnight and 1am the filter would bring back the previous day plus one's orders, not the previous days.
 This resolves itself as soon as the time clicks past 1am.
 As the only time that this will be triggered is in the middle of the night, it was deemed acceptable to leave as it currently is and not attempt to edit the library utilised to include the filters.
 Should the business operate 24 hours a day and require the functionality to pull the previous days orders during that one hour window it would obviously need to be resolved.